Gang Expert Witness

 Lisa Taylor-Austin’s Biography

 Ms. Taylor-Austin holds a Masters degree in Counseling, a Bachelor’s degree in Developmental and Behavioral Disabilities and a minor in African-American Studies.
-She is a Licensed Professional Counselor in Connecticut, a Licensed Mental Health Counselor in New York, a Licensed Mental Health Counselor Out-of-State Telehealth Provider in Florida, a Nationally Certified Counselor, a National Forensic Evaluator and a Certified Forensic Behavioral Analyst.
+She is a Licensed Professional Counselor in Connecticut and Colorado, a Licensed Mental Health Counselor in New York, a Licensed Mental Health Counselor Out-of-State Telehealth Provider in Florida, Clinical Professional Counselor in Maine, a Nationally Certified Counselor, a National Forensic Evaluator and a Certified Forensic Behavioral Analyst.
 Ms. Taylor-Austin is also a certified school counselor in Connecticut and a certified Community College Counselor in California.